fk1blow/poleeyoodik/README.md

 ===========================

-Run periodical functions with strategies for intervals, restarts and finite lifecycle, running on observables(using reactive extensions) for better composition and modularity.
+Run periodical functions with strategies for intervals, restarts and finite lifecycle, using observables(reactive extensions) for better composition and modularity.

 ## Build Setup